• Menu

 Choosing between a Rough Collie vs Border Collie means pitting two beloved herding breeds against each other for your affections.

 Some pet parents prefer the Rough Collie for their more easy-going nature.
-Whilst others wouldn’t be without a Border Collie to keep up with their love of the outdoors.
+But others wouldn’t be without a Border Collie to keep up with their love of the outdoors.

 In this article, we’ll set out the similarities and differences between Rough and Border Collies.
 So that you can pick the right one for you with confidence.